 - 1. Retain a manned police station in the town. - 2.
 Encourage the police to enforce speed limits and parking restrictions on local roads and reduce anti-social driving. - 3.
-Keep the retained fire station and resist any moves to relocate it from its present position.
+Keep the retained fire station and resist any moves to relocate it from its present position. - 4.
+Encourage greater communication between police and users of recreational facilities such as the skatepark.

-10. Sport, leisure and open spaces
+9. Sport, leisure and open spaces